Backtracking strategies for accelerated descent methods with smooth composite objectives: Conclusions and outlook

 \section{Conclusions and outlook}

-We proposed a fast backtracking strategy for the strongly convex variant of FISTA proposed in \cite{ChambollePock2016} and based on a inequality condition expressed in terms of the Bregman distance, see Section \ref{FISTA-CP}.
-Using standard property of strongly convex functions and upon multiplication of appropriate terms, we have derived in Section \ref{sec:backtr_GFISTA} the convergence estimate \eqref{decay5} whose decay factor \eqref{def:theta_k} has been then studied carefully to estimate the convergence speed of Algorithm \ref{alg:GFISTA:backtr}.
-Our analysis is essentially based on classical technical tools similar to the ones used in Nesterov \cite{Nesterov2004} and on general properties of the extrapolation sequences defined.
-Our main result is reported in Theorem \ref{theo:convergence} where accelerated $O(1/k^2)$ and worst-case $O((1-\sqrt{q_w})^k)$ linear convergence rates are proved, in agreement with the standard lower complexity bounds for strongly convex functions.
-Our theoretical results are verified numerically in Section \ref{sec:numerics} on some image denoising problems.
+We study a fast backtracking strategy for the strongly convex variant of the FISTA algorithm proposed in \cite{ChambollePock2016} and based on a inequality condition expressed in terms of the Bregman distance, see Section \ref{FISTA-CP}.
+Using standard properties of strongly convex functions and upon multiplication by appropriate terms, we have derived in Section \ref{sec:backtr_GFISTA} the convergence estimate \eqref{decay5} whose decay factor \eqref{def:theta_k} has been then studied carefully to estimate the convergence speed of Algorithm \ref{alg:GFISTA:backtr}.
+Our analysis is essentially based on classical technical tools similar to the ones used in Nesterov in \cite{Nesterov2004} and on general properties of the extrapolation sequences defined.
+Our main result is reported in Theorem \ref{theo:convergence} where accelerated linear convergence rates are proved in term of average quantities depending on the estimated values along the iterations.
+Our theoretical results are verified numerically in Section \ref{sec:numerics} on some exemplar problems.

-The backtracking strategy proposed is fast and robust since it allows for adaptive adjustment of the gradient step size (i.e. the proximal map parameter) depending on the local `flatness' of the gradient of the component $f$ in the objective functional, i.e. on the local estimate of $L_f$.
+The backtracking strategy proposed is fast and robust since it allows for adaptive adjustment of the gradient step size (i.e. the proximal map parameter) depending on the local `flatness' of the gradient of the component $f$ in the objective functional, i.e. on the local estimate $L_k$ of $L_f$.
 In other words, in flat regions (small $L_f$) larger step sizes are promoted, whereas where large variations of $\nabla f$ occur (large $L_f$), small steps are preferred for a more accurate descent.
 From an algorithmic point of view, extrapolation is performed using suitable parameters providing strict decay in the convergence inequality \eqref{decay5} and defined not only in terms of the step sizes, but also in terms of the strong convexity parameters of $f$ and $g$ and resulting in more refined convergence rate estimates.
-Finally, compared to the standard FISTA, more freedom is left to the initial extrapolation parameter $t_0$, typically set to either zero or one.
+Finally, in terms of computational costs our approach has a lower per-iteration cost than the one studied by Nesterov in \cite{Nesterov2013} since it avoids the calculation of the gradient of the smooth component in the proximal step.
+Accelerated convergence rates are proved and defined in terms of average quantities depending on the estimates performed along the iterations.